cassidoo/HTML-CSS-Tutorial/README.md

 </table>
 ```

-Open the page in a browser and check out your work.
-Nice job!
-I'm truly impressed.
+Here we go! ,open the page in a browser and check out your work.
+Nice job! :)  I'm truly impressed.
 Go eat something good and fattening.

 One other fun thing you can try playing with are the `colspan` and `rowspan` attributes.
 If you add `colspan="2"` (or `rowspan`, or any other number) into a `<th>` or `<td>` tag, the cell will expand past their cell size.
 For example, `<th colspan="2">` will give you a table header that spans 2 columns, and `<td rowspan="3">` will yield a cell that is the height of 3 rows.
 Jazzy!